-5.3.4 Boundary Conditions
+5.4.4 Boundary Conditions

 The boundary conditions at the six sides of the computational box cannot be specified independently.
 For the naming convention of the boundaries a gravitational acceleration in -x3 direction is assumed.
-Accordingly, there is a bottom, a top, and four side boundaries.
+Accordingly, there is a bottom and a top boundary, and four side boundaries.